gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 ## [Setup Utility](https://github.com/gillian-guide/GTAIVSetupUtilityWPF) (Automatic installation)

-Using this tool you can set up DXVK and [Launch Options](../additional-setup.md/#launch-options) easily and automatically.
+Using this tool you can set up DXVK and [launch options](../additional-setup.md/#launch-options) easily and automatically.

 !!! warning ""
     - You should re-run the tool if you downgrade or install FusionFix and/or ZolikaPatch later.